Alessandro De Tomaso was born in Argentina in 1928. His

 Tomaso’s brother; John Ellis was her brother-in-law.
 The business partners acquired

-Carrozzeria Ghia in 1967.
+Italy in 1967.
 Carrozzeria Ghia was a prestigious design studio with

 low-volume construction capability.

-business partners likewise acquired Carrozzeria Vignale, also located in Turin,
+The business partners likewise acquired Carrozzeria

-in 1969.
-Carrozzeria Vignale was a major industrial property; it had relocated
+Vignale, also located in Turin, in 1969.
+Carrozzeria Vignale was a major

-in 1961 to a new 300,000 square foot coach manufacturing factory with the
+industrial property; it had relocated in 1961 to a new 300,000 square foot

-potential for constructing more than 100 coaches per week.
+coach manufacturing factory with the potential for constructing more than 100

-THE FORD YEARS - 1970 THROUGH 1974
+THE DRAMATIC FORD YEARS – 1970

-Iacocca admired the Mangusta, but it was deemed unsuitable for the US market.
+the Mangusta unsuitable for the US market.

 De Tomaso offered a second proposal which was given approval.
 Thus De Tomaso